NetFabric-AI/NetFabric-AI.github.io/company/privacy.md

   NetFabric transfer the data that we have collected to another organization, or directly to you, under certain conditions.

 If you make a request, we have one month to respond to you.
-If you would like to exercise any of these rights, please contact us at our email: <mail>info</mail>.
+If you would like to exercise any of these rights, please contact us at our email: <mail to="info" addBody="true"></mail>.

 ## What are cookies?